top of page

 Ríos Are for Chivos and Eternity

-These poems return obsessively to acts of cutting, washing, cooking, naming, and burying: rituals through which bodies are disciplined, preserved, erased, or remembered.
-The river functions simultaneously as geographic site (the Dajabón/Massacre River; the Caribbean; the Mediterranean; the Rio Grande), historical archive, and metaphorical grammar.
-The goat appears as food, sacrifice, rumor, masculinity, dictator, and witness, binding intimacy to political terror.
+In these poemas, Bonifacio ponders acts of cutting, washing, naming, cooking, and burying: rituals by which our bodies are disciplined, preserved, erased, or re/dismembered.
+The river is both a geographic archive and site (the Dajabón/Massacre River; the Caribbean; the Mediterranean; the Rio Grande), as well as a metaphor for writing about memory and trauma, the past and what’s to come.
+Finally, the goat materializes as food, sacrificio, rumor, machismo, dictator, and witness, binding intimacy to terror.

 bottom of page